 WMU does not discriminate on the basis of sex, race, color, national or ethnic origin in the administration of educational policies, admission policies, scholarships, or any other programs or activities.

-- 1. The application form and a non-refundable application fee (\$100); - 2.
-Testimony; - 3.
-One reference; - 4.
-Official transcript(s) from university; and - 5.
-Two recent photographs (passport style).
+- 1. The online application form and a non-refundable application fee; - 2.
+Testimony (included in application); - 3.
+One reference: - 4.
+Official transcript(s) from the previous school - 5.
+Photo (taken within 6 months) (uploaded to the application)